 In this article, I am going to discuss Java Language Features or why Java Becomes so much popular among developers.
-Please read our previous article, where we give an overview of Java Programming Language.
 At the end of this article, you will understand why java becomes the number one choice for developers and the difference between C, C++, and Java.

-Why java is so much popular now a day’s?
+Why java is so much more popular now a day’s?

-Java is so much popular now a day’s because of the following reasons.
+Java is so much more popular now a day’s because of the following reasons.

 Java is simple and familiar:

-Portability allows the programmer to write the same code for different machines (operating system).
+Portability allows the programmer to write the same code for different machines (operating systems).
 Java provides portability in two ways

 - Source code portability